-- British Values are embedded in the PSHE Curriculum and allow the children to explore and discuss their views - Topic Web clearly outlines the skills and knowledge that the children will learn within the unit - Learning walls within classroom include: key vocabulary and key questions; images relating to the unit; information that children want to find out; - Learning Objectives reflect the specific skills and knowledge being learnt and come directly from Southwark progression of skills - Skills and knowledge are built upon each year, following a clear progression across the different year groups - Children are given the opportunity to gain skills and knowledge through a range of approaches.
-For example: exploration of issues that warrant philosophical or ethical enquiry (P4C), storytelling to develop understanding of morals and guided and independent reflection to help them understand what is right and wrong - Community links and partnerships are utilised to enhance the children's learning experiences through projects, talks and special trips - Learning is made memorable and captured using photos, QR coded videos of activities, quotations, learning reflections, QR coded discussions, drawings, diagrams, explanations, drama, various writing tasks, etc. - Emotion boards displayed and used by pupils to express and regulate their feelings - Reflections are used as part of the behaviour policy giving the pupils the opportunity and time to reflect on their choices and their impact
+- British Values are embedded in the PSHE Curriculum and allow the children to explore and discuss their views - Topic Web clearly outlines the skills and knowledge that the children will learn within the unit - Learning walls within classroom include: key vocabulary and key questions; images relating to the unit; information that children want to find out; - Children's learning is recorded on digital learning journeys and will include evidence of their work (photos, videos and QR codes) as well as their views. - Learning Objectives reflect the specific skills and knowledge being learnt and come directly from Southwark progression of skills - Skills and knowledge are built upon each year, following a clear progression across the different year groups - Children are given the opportunity to gain skills and knowledge through a range of approaches.
+For example: exploration of issues that warrant philosophical or ethical enquiry (P4C), storytelling to develop understanding of morals and guided and independent reflection to help them understand what is right and wrong - Community links and partnerships are utilised to enhance the children's learning experiences through projects, talks and special trips - Learning is made memorable and captured using photos, QR coded videos of activities, quotations, learning reflections, QR coded discussions, drawings, diagrams, explanations, drama, etc. - Emotion boards displayed and used by pupils to express and regulate their feelings

+• Reflections are used as part of the behaviour policy giving the pupils the opportunity and time to reflect on their choices and their impact

-- Pupils have a healthy and knowledgeable attitude to a range of relationship as a responsible and active member of the school and wider community - Children to confidently describe what constitutes a healthy lifestyle - Children's progress is assessed on a termly basis using the agreed progression of skills - Children use reasoning within their arguments and to support their viewpoints using their knowledge - Learning journeys are clear and evident from looking at children's workbooks - Pupils' questionnaire outlines significant learning that has taken place and informs future teaching practice - Pupils make links to prior learning and identify recurring themes
+- Pupils have a healthy and knowledgeable attitude to a range of relationship as a responsible and active member of the school and wider community - Children to confidently describe what constitutes a healthy lifestyle - Children's progress is assessed on a termly basis using the agreed progression of skills - Children use reasoning within their arguments and to support their viewpoints using their knowledge - Learning journeys are clear and evident from looking at children's work - Pupils' questionnaire outlines significant learning that has taken place and informs future teaching practice - Pupils make links to prior learning and identify recurring themes